List of Emmerdale characters introduced in 2001: Carly Hope

 On 11 October 2015, it was revealed Atkinson had been offered another one-year contract with the show, keeping Carly on-screen for a further year.
 It was also revealed Carly would be involved in a big storyline in 2016.
 Speaking of her contract renewal, Atkinson said: "I'm there for the long term.
-I've signed for another year - and I'd love to stay for at least a few more.
+I've signed for another year – and I'd love to stay for at least a few more.
 It's really flattering they want me to stay on.
 The feedback I've been getting from fans and the producers has been great.
-I’ve told the producers how happy I am and how much I love the job.
-After years of working in London it’s great to be able to go home after work.
+I've told the producers how happy I am and how much I love the job.
+After years of working in London it's great to be able to go home after work.
 When I was in Casualty I was living in a hotel for three years.
 Now I can get back to Manchester so easily."
 On 30 May 2017, it was confirmed that Atkinson would be leaving Emmerdale in upcoming episodes.
 She made her last appearance on 2 June 2017.
-On 11 September 2017, Atkinson announced that she would be returning to the show after her stint on Strictly Come Dancing, however she doesn't know when.
-However, on 8 October 2017, Atkinson stated her return isn't certain yet.
+On 11 September 2017, Atkinson announced that she would be returning to the show after her stint on Strictly Come Dancing, however she does not know when.
+However, on 8 October 2017, Atkinson stated her return is not certain yet.

 Carly is Bob's daughter from his second marriage, to Barbara.
 She first appears in 2001, when Bob visits her and her brother Josh.
 She returns in 2006 as a teenager for her father's remarriage to Viv Hope (Deena Payne).
 She only arrives, with her Josh and mother Barbara, because Bob pretends to be going blind in an attempt to be reunited with his children.
 However, the truth soon comes out and they leave the village before the wedding.
 However, they return for the ceremony and leave after the wedding, but on good terms with Bob.
 During her time in Emmerdale Carly has a brief attraction to Daz Eden (Luke Tittensor) and for a short while they keep in touch via text message.